Useful divestment resources

-Our partner organisation 350.org hold many general purpose resources for divestment campaigns.
-Visit their site to find posters, films, guidance on using the media, political tactics, and much more.
+Our UK partner organisations hold general purpose resources for divestment campaigns.
+Visit UK Divest to find report, posters, films, guidance on using the media, political tactics, and much more.

 Here are some additional general divestment resources: